Conquer Wainuiomata Hill Road: A Must-Do Ascent for Road Cyclists

 Safety Measures and Landslide Stabilisation

-- Anchors and Mesh: Engineers are installing anchors and steel mesh to stabilize the slope, ensuring long-term safety.
+Engineers are also installing anchors and steel mesh to secure the hillside, ensuring long-term resilience against natural hazards along this challenging route in Lower Hutt.

 Traffic Management During Roadworks